 Faro Convention Spotlights focus on specific actions in line with the political priorities of the Organisation, putting these priorities in the spotlight through projects.

 These actions actively investigate the possible role of heritage in addressing societal challenges.
 Every year, the Secretariat identifies specific areas and practices in order to analyse and make subsequent recommendations to promote these actions in the member States.
-In 2017, the spotlight is on Roma communities, migrant communities, Jewish heritage as well as populism.
+In previous years, some spotlights were Roma communities, migrant communities, Jewish heritage as well as populism.

 The Faro Convention methodology offers a distinctive approach to address the challenges generated by dynamic interactions between peoples, places and their stories.
 The methodology bases its work on the premises that diversity is fundamental to survival, and in some cases, it may lead to conflictual situations, which are considered natural.
 It argues that such conflictual situations can be transformed through a constructive intercultural dialogue with an active engagement of stakeholders involved, and heritage plays an important role in this process.
 The contextual structure of this methodology is embodied in the identification of a common ground; working towards a mutual understanding; attempting to restore respect for dignity and multiple identities; and redefining and redesigning relationships.